-- JEWELLERY for health and safety reasons, jewellery is limited to a wristwatch, a medical bracelet or medical necklace (if needed) and one spherical gold or silver small stud in each ear, and a wristwatch.
+- HAIR extreme hair-cuts and colours are not allowed, including extreme highlighting.
+Hair should be a natural colour with no extremes in style or shaved patterns.
+All hair adornments must be discreet.
+Caps or beanie hats may not be worn in school. - JEWELLERY for health and safety reasons, jewellery is limited to a wristwatch, a medical bracelet or medical necklace (if needed) and one spherical gold or silver small stud in each ear, and a wristwatch.
 No chains, tongue studs or visible body piercings/tattoos are permitted.
 Clear plastic nose retainers can be worn.
-All jewellery, including earrings and clear retainers, must be removed for PE. - worn.
-All jewellery, including earrings and clear retainers, must be removed for PE.
-MAKE UP make-up should be very discreet.
+All jewellery, including earrings and clear retainers, must be removed for PE. - MAKE UP make-up should be very discreet.
 Nail varnish, acrylic nails and false eye lashes are not acceptable.

 Reasonable adjustments to uniform may be made for religious or (upon presentation of medical evidence) medical reasons and only then, following discussion with the Executive Headteacher / Head of School.
+These must be plain navy blue or black.